-This course surveys film, drama, music, literature, painting, sculpture and architecture from the standpoint of historical context, elements distinctive to the art form, form as related to meaning, and critical and evaluative approaches.
+This course surveys film, drama, music, literature, painting, sculpture, philosophy, dance and architecture from the standpoint of historical context, elements distinctive to the art form, form as related to meaning, and critical and evaluative approaches.
+This introductory course in the humanities will include basic terminology of the arts, explain how the arts are connected and examine our place within the humanities.
 This course applies to the IAI General Education Core Curriculum Fine Arts and Humanities package.